-Although banknotes were previously introduced, it wasn’t until after the island’s Independence in 1966 that all denominations of banknotes were in real circulation in Barbados.
+Although banknotes were previously introduced, it wasn’t until after the island’s Independence in 1966 that all denominations of notes were in real circulation in Barbados.

 Did you know?
-The 1 dollar note was never issued again.
+The 1 dollar note was never reissued.
 Instead, in 1980, the 2 dollar note was introduced.

 The 50 dollar bill was not introduced in Barbados until 1989.

 On 2 May 2013, the CBB issued a new series of Barbadian banknotes, with a more modern design and color scheme.